Foat/foat.github.io/_posts/articles/2015-06-02-java-aspects-using-spring-aop-and-aspectj.markdown

 }
 {% endhighlight %}

-This is a common aspect which is applied around a method, there are also many different types of aspect, such as `@Before` and `@After` which are used before and after method respectively (what a surprise!).
+This is a common aspect which is applied around a method, there are also many different types of aspects, such as `@Before` and `@After` which run before and after a method respectively (what a surprise!).
 And do not forget to add `@Aspect` as a class annotation.

 This aspect is applied only to those methods which have `@AroundMethod` annotation.
 Plus, we add this annotation as an argument, so we can address its fields.